• Latest

 “I think I kind of blacked out to be honest, I’m just glad I got that first one out of the way.”
 Thornton said after putting up a scoreless frame in the tenth.
 “But that was a heck of a game, full team effort.
 That was fun to watch and fun to be a part of.”

-Thornton embodies the next man up mindset that has infected the 26’ Northsiders.
+Thornton embodies the next man up mindset that has infected the 26’ North Siders.
 That moment perfectly encapsulates the 2026 Cubs.

 Nothing about this stretch has felt normal.
 Yet every night, the Cubs continue finding new and increasingly improbable ways to win baseball games.
-Three walk-offs, a getaway day blowout, and four packed games at the friendly confines
+Three walk-offs, a getaway day blowout, and four packed games at the Friendly Confines

 And somehow, it feels like this team is just finding their groove and revving their engines.